 Pull things together by painting the walls and a piece of furniture in the same shade.
 Here, a coffee table at the foot of the bed is handy a place to put books, throws and decorative pillows just before you fall asleep.

-9. Work from a duck egg feature wall
+10. Work around a duck egg feature wall

 A pretty wallpaper was the starting point for this dreamy duck egg scheme.
 Accessories in shades of grey, biscuit and lavender give a more grown-up look than pinks.
 Mismatched lamps and bedside tables ensure the overall scheme isn’t too contrived.